sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 - The commit messages for a Perforce depot converted to a Git repository have an extra line at the end with Perforce information, such as `[git-p4: depot-paths = "//guest/example_org/myproject/": change = 12345]`.
 - [Permissions](#repository-permissions)
   - [File-level permissions](#file-level-permissions) are not supported when syncing permissions via the [code host integration](#add-a-perforce-code-host).
-  - The [host field](https://www.perforce.com/manuals/cmdref/Content/CmdRef/p4_protect.html#Form_Fields_..361) in protections are not supported.
+  - The [host field](https://www.perforce.com/manuals/cmdref/Content/CmdRef/p4_protect.html#Form_Fields_..361) in protections is not supported.